United Nations Emergency Peace Service

 Over 45 participants from Indonesia, Thailand, Philippines, Malaysia, Singapore and Australia took part in highlighting and assessing civilian protection/human security goals, regional conflict prevention and resolution strategies (including case studies focused on Aceh, Mindanao and Burma), and the feasibility of new peacekeeping capacities such as UN Emergency Peace Service (UNEPS).
 Please click here for photos and a more thorough description of the workshop.

-What is CPACS' involvement with the UNEPS proposal?
+What is DPACS' involvement with the UNEPS proposal?

-With the support of Caritas Australia and Global Action to Prevent War, CPACS has embarked upon an ambitious research and advocacy project on establishing a United Nations Emergency Peace Service (UNEPS).
+With the support of Caritas Australia and Global Action to Prevent War, DPACS has embarked upon an ambitious research and advocacy project on establishing a United Nations Emergency Peace Service (UNEPS).

 The UNEPS project has two goals: